Ouroden/TaxBreakReporter/README.md

   - argument and error check
   - git support

-Use findCommits.sh to find all your commits from this month in nice report.
+Use findCommits.sh to find all your commits from current month in nice format.

 Pull request are more then welcome!